KoiNoYume7/AnniMusic/README.md

 1. Clone this repo
 2. Set up your Spotify API keys
 3. Run the server on your machine
+4. Sync your liked songs via `server/spotify_sync.py`
-4. Visit `localhost:xxxx` to start jamming
+5. Visit `http://127.0.0.1:8000` to start jamming
-5. Profit (emotionally, not financially)
+6. Profit *(emotionally, not financially)*

 ---

+### 🔥 Credits
+>.env file is now included for convenience while developing, but encrypted thanks to [@SpizzyCoder](https://github.com/SpizzyCoder) with his [ncrypt](https://github.com/SpizzyCoder/ncrypt) Project!

+---

+### Final Words
 Made with caffeine, passion, and a sprinkle of frustration at Spotify.
-**Name origin: "AnniMusic" – because Anni deserves good music too.**
+**Name origin: "AnniMusic" – because Anni deserves good music too. ^^**